 While women own 38% of all businesses in the US, they receive only 2% of all venture financing.
 Women-led businesses have found that the money they do raise is often significantly lower than what their male counterparts are able to raise.
 One main issue is that there is a lack of support and resources that females can turn to.
 Female-led coworking spaces help to change that, with their niche-focused networking events and forums.
 There are an increasing number of investors who recognize the untapped potential of women-run businesses and coworking spaces.
 For example, The Assemblage and The Wing, two hugely popular women-only coworking spaces, were backed by investors who intentionally seek out women-run ventures.

 At the networking events or just in day-to-day life at a female-only coworking space, a safe place to communicate has been created.
 Unfortunately, studies have found that men dominate most conversations in the workplace.
 Whether this is due to men interrupting women, or women not speaking up, it is clear that women need somewhere to express themselves.
-A female-led coworking space empowers women by allowing them to speak up without the fear of being bossy or overbearing.
+A female-led coworking space empowers women by allowing them to speak up without the fear of being perceived as bossy or overbearing.

 A LinkedIn study found that 82% of women believed that having a mentor is important, but 1 in 5 lack this connection.
 Luckily, coworking spaces are giving women a chance to seek out a mentor.
 At female-led networking opportunities, attendees can connect with seasoned entrepreneurs who understand the unique struggles of being a woman in business, and who can impart some valuable advice.